-Join Jason Baskin for an in-depth discussion in this video Using the exercise files, part of Facial Rigging in Maya.
+Join Jason Baskin for an in-depth discussion in this video Using the exercise files, part of Rigging a Face in Maya.

 If you're a premium member of lynda.com you have access to the exercise files used throughout this title.
 So, all the course lessons have been organized numerically.
 The first chapter is labeled 01 and it goes from 01_01 for the first lesson in the first chapter all the way to 04_09, which is the ninth lesson in the fourth chapter.
 Within each of these directories you'll see MIA project files.
 In some cases there'll be some images that I referred to during the lesson.